Fondo de planta borrosa de tratamiento de cáncer de mecc

 • whether the cancer has spread to other parts of the CNS

-• the results of tests and procedures done to diagnose childhood CNS AT/RT
+• the results of tests and procedures done to diagnose the cancer

-• There are different types of treatment for patients with central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT).
+• There are different types of treatment for children with central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT).

 • Children with AT/RT should have their treatment planned by a team of health care providers who are experts in treating cancer in children.

-• Childhood brain tumors may cause signs or symptoms that begin before the cancer is diagnosed and continue for months or years.
+• Childhood brain tumors may cause symptoms that begin before the cancer is diagnosed and continue for months or years.

 • Treatment for childhood CNS AT/RT may cause side effects.

-There are different types of treatment for patients with central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT).
+There are different types of treatment for children with central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT).

 Children with AT/RT should have their treatment planned by a team of health care providers who are experts in treating cancer in children.

-Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
-The pediatric oncologist works with other pediatric health care providers who are experts in treating children with CNS cancer and who specialize in certain areas of medicine.
+A pediatric oncologist, a doctor who specializes in treating children with cancer, oversees treatment of AT/RT.
+The pediatric oncologist works with other health care providers who are experts in treating children with CNS cancer and also specialize in other areas of medicine.
 Other specialists may include:

-Childhood brain tumors may cause signs or symptoms that begin before the cancer is diagnosed and continue for months or years.
+Childhood brain tumors may cause symptoms that begin before the cancer is diagnosed and continue for months or years.

-Signs or symptoms caused by the tumor may begin before diagnosis.
+Symptoms caused by the tumor may begin before diagnosis.
 These signs or symptoms may continue for months or years.
-It is important to talk with your child's doctors about signs or symptoms caused by the tumor that may continue after treatment.
+It is important to talk with your child's doctors about symptoms caused by the tumor that may continue after treatment.

-Surgery is used to diagnose and treat CNS AT/RT.
-To learn more about how this tumor is diagnosed, see the General Information section.
+Surgery is used to treat CNS AT/RT.
+Learn more about how this tumor is diagnosed.

-After the doctor removes all the cancer that can be seen at the time of the surgery, most patients will be given chemotherapy and possibly radiation therapy to try to kill any cancer cells that are left.
-Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.
+After the doctor removes all the cancer that can be seen at the time of the surgery, most children will receive chemotherapy and possibly radiation therapy to try to kill any cancer cells that are left.
+Treatment given after surgery to lower the risk that the cancer will come back is called adjuvant therapy.

-Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
-When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach tumor cells throughout the body (systemic chemotherapy).
-Some oral chemotherapy drugs can cross the blood-brain barrier and reach the tumor.
+Chemotherapy for AT/RT is injected into a vein.
+When given this way, the drugs enter the bloodstream and can reach tumor cells throughout the body.
 High doses of some chemotherapy drugs given into a vein can cross the blood-brain barrier and reach the tumor.
-When chemotherapy is placed directly into the cerebrospinal fluid, it is called intrathecal chemotherapy.
+Chemotherapy for AT/RT is also placed directly into the cerebrospinal fluid (intrathecal chemotherapy).
 Combination chemotherapy uses more than one anticancer drug.

 Because radiation therapy can affect growth and brain development in young children, especially children who are 3 years old or younger, the dose of radiation therapy may be lower than in older children.

 High doses of chemotherapy are given to kill cancer cells.
-Healthy cells, including blood-forming cells, are also destroyed by the cancer treatment.
+This treatment destroys healthy cells, including blood-forming cells.
 Stem cell transplant is a treatment to replace the blood-forming cells.
 Stem cells (immature blood cells) are removed from the blood or bone marrow of the patient and are frozen and stored.
 After the patient completes chemotherapy, the stored stem cells are thawed and given back to the patient through an infusion.
 These reinfused stem cells grow into (and restore) the body's blood cells.

 Treatment for childhood CNS AT/RT may cause side effects.